HTTP-RPC/Kilo/README.md

 System.out.println(String.format("%s, %s", lastName, firstName)); // Smith, John
 ```

+An element's text content can also be accessed via the reserved "." key.

 Multiple sub-elements can be obtained by appending an asterisk to the element name:

 ```java